jedevc/fyp-report/report.md

 source-level randomisation.

-Another area for improvement is in NOP generation; in the current version, NOPs must all be written by hand, and cannot have large side-effects, since those influence the effectiveness of solve scripts.
-One possibility for automatically generating NOPs would involve scanning existing codebases for small snippets of code and including them, and using symbolic analysis with angr [@angr-paper] to produce automatic solves for those sections.
-This improvement would lead to almost a middle-ground between randomly varying safe codebases, and using a pure-specification driven approach, using other codebases for their code as well as for their variable and function naming conventions.
+Another area for improvement is in NOP generation; in the current version, NOPs must all be written by hand and cannot have large side-effects, since those influence the effectiveness of solve scripts.
+One possibility for automatically generating NOPs would involve scanning existing codebases for small snippets of code and including them, using symbolic analysis with angr [@angr-paper] to produce automatic solves for those sections.
+This improvement would lead to almost a middle-ground between randomly varying safe codebases and using a pure-specification driven approach, using other codebases for their code as well as for their variable and function naming conventions.

-Finally, for an approach like this to really take off, it requires integration into other pieces of software.
-While I've already integrated it into a mini custom CTF platform for the purpose of gathering data with a survey, integration into other widespread platforms such as CTFd [@ctfd], probably along with some companion software to facilitate challenge and flag generation and checking.
-Additionally, IDE support with syntax checking, and error and warning integration with a language server [@language-server-protocol] would help to improve adoption and usability.
+Finally, for an approach like this to take off, it requires integration into other pieces of software.
+While already integrated into a mini custom CTF platform for the purpose of gathering data with a survey, integration with other widespread platforms such as CTFd [@ctfd] would decrease friction in adopting vulnspec.
+Additionally, IDE support with syntax checking and error and warning integration with a language server [@language-server-protocol] would help to improve adoption and usability.

 # References